Hepatorenal syndromeCirrhosis - hepatorenal; Liver failure - hepatorenal

 - Paracentesis shows ascites

-- Signs of hepatic encephalopathy (an EEG may be performed if such signs are present)
+- Signs of hepatic encephalopathy (an EEG may be done)

-The goal of treatment is to help your liver work better and to make sure your heart is pumpingenough blood to your body.
+The goal of treatment is to help the liver work better and to make sure the heart is able to pump enough blood to the body.

-Treatment is generally the same as kidney failure due to any cause.
+Treatment is about the same as for kidney failure from any cause.
+It includes:

-The predicted outcome is poor.
-Death is usually the result of asecondary infection or severe bleeding (hemorrhage).
+The outcome is often poor.
+Death often occurs due to an infection or severe bleeding (hemorrhage).

 - Damage to, and failure of, many organ systems